skylarshaffer/brickinfo/README.md

 - [ ] Obtain affiliate API key for this application (currently using scraped key)

 - [x] Build packed extension

+- [ ] Ship with stale, offline DB, or provide first DB download myself and let the rest be handled by BL

 - [ ] Publish to chrome extension store